 The reason for this is that there is only one entrance and exit and the 20,000+ strong traffic has to enter through this one choke point.
 To make matters worse, the parking wraps around the venue like a giant letter “C”, with the closer spots to the gate being paid Premium Parking (which is paved) and the further spots being free gravel / grass parking only.
 The deeper you have to go, the longer your wait will be upon entry and exit.

-We arrived for our concert a little before 5:45pm and were off the highway and in our parking spot through a dedicated entry lane in three minutes.
+For VIP parking, we arrived for our concert a little before 5:45pm and were off the highway and in our parking spot through a dedicated entry lane in three minutes.
 Yes, you read that right.
 Three minutes.
 Had we been ten minutes later we probably would've had a fair line as the traffic picked up right around this time and did not seem to get any better until the start of the show.
 As such, arriving early really helped us out on this one (even though Premium Parking will cut the entry time down quite a bit for those who do get stuck in the entry traffic- the dedicated entry lane does help).